Kanishk3813/Crowd-Surveillance-System/README.md

 4. Push your changes to your forked repository (`git push origin feature/your-feature-name`).
 5. Create a pull request detailing your changes and their purpose.

-**Disclaimer:** The Dark Pattern Buster Chrome extension is a project developed for educational and awareness purposes and is not affiliated with any commercial entities.